Pancreatic Cancer Health

 Pancreatic Cancer Penn State Health

-(9 days ago) Pancreatic cancer affects the pancreas, a gland between your stomach and your spine.
+(9 days ago) Pancreatic Cancer.
+Call 888-531-6585 Find a Doctor Near You Find a Location Near You.
+Pancreatic cancer affects the pancreas, a gland between your stomach and your spine.
 Your pancreas produces hormones and juices that help break down food.
 Pancreatic cancer is the fourth leading cause of cancer-related death in the United States.
-It’s the second most common gastrointestinal cancer in the U.S., and it is becoming more common.

 Pancreatic cancer - Better Health Channel